Pride and Prejudice Introduction

-When Jane Austen published Pride and Prejudice in 1813, it was a big to-do for a woman to be so totally immodest and exhibitionist as to actually have strangers reading something she wrote for money.
+When Jane Austen published Pride and Prejudice in 1813, people were still getting used to the idea that women would do something so totally immodest and exhibitionist as to actually have strangers reading something she wrote for money.
 Oh, how shocking and taboo!
-Because of that, the novel came out anonymously (as had Sense and Sensibility only a year earlier).
-Yeah, it was kind of a different time back then.
-Imagine how those people would feel about sex bloggers.
+Just one step away from prostitution!
+(We're not even joking about that.)
+Because of all that, the novel came out anonymously, as had her book Sense and Sensibility only a year earlier.
+(Imagine how those people would feel about sex bloggers.)

-Anyway, not only was it a big deal for women to be authors, but it was also kind of a foregone conclusion that everyone would think that their novels were automatically kind of lame and chic-lit —you know, not like man-novels, what with their deep thoughts and serious subjects.
-Austen knew this would happen to her, and made fun of the situation in a letter she wrote to her sister:
+Not only was it a big deal for women to be authors, but it was also kind of a foregone conclusion that everyone would think that their novels were automatically kind of silly and chick-lit —you know, not like man-novels, what with their deep thoughts and serious subjects.
+Especially when your novel, like Austen's, was essentially about marrying off a bunch of sisters.
+Austen made fun of those expectations in a letter she wrote to her sister:

-Economically, this is the first time – because of the Enlightenment and whole rights-of-man thing we just mentioned – that there were a lot of intelligent, newly-educated women, who suddenly looked around and said, "Hey, how come we don't get to own property?
+Austen was no dummy, and it's no coincidence that characters spend a lot of time debating whether they're supposed to be making decisions based on reason and rationality or feelings and impressions.
+These were high-stakes questions for individuals as well as nations—particularly educated women, who suddenly looked around and said, "Hey, how come we don't get to own property?
 How come earning our own money is somehow disreputable?
 How come we have no rights or political power?
-How come we're supposed to be all quiet and not talk and not think?"
-If you think Pride and Prejudice isn't very direct about all of these things, well, you've got to go back and read it again.
+How come we're supposed to be all quiet and not talk or think, even though we have brains?"

 Pride and Prejudice may not be a dissertation about political independence or the relative merits of passion and reason—but it's definitely a reflection on what those ideas might mean for women's lives.

 Ugh, parents are so embarrassing, right?
 (Not to mention your little sisters.)